Captain John Hayes

 Tactical Response Unit (TRU)

 The Tactical Response Unit, also referred to as the “TRU”, was implemented in 1975.
 Currently, the Unit consists of 17 sworn members and 2 tactical medics.
 The TRU is a support resource within the Sheriff’s Office.
 Members of the TRU are also a part of the City/County Weapons of Mass Destruction Special Response Team.
 This joint team may respond anywhere in Illinois in the event of a terrorist attack or natural disaster.
-The TRU is also a multijurisdictional team, with Officers from the Sherman and Chatham Police Departments.
+The TRU is also a multijurisdictional team, with Officers from the Sherman, Rochester and Chatham Police Departments.
 The TRU is charged with various assignments; inclusive of executing high risk search, securing and resolving barricaded/hostage situations, VIP dignitary protection, crowd control, security at large scale natural or manmade disasters, and any situation where a tactical unit may be needed.
 Members of the TRU are trained in security, sniper/observer, stealth and dynamic entry, including explosive breaching and hostage rescue situations.
 Members of the TRU train at least once a month, and members of the City/ County Weapons of Mass Destruction Team train an additional day per month.
 TRU members, depending on their assignment, may attend a variety of specialty schools each year.
 All TRU members are on call 24 hours a day, and can be called at a moment’s notice.